 - Transfer meat to a large bowl and shred with two forks.
 Discard any fatty pieces.

-- Add 1 1/2 cups enchiladas sauce, 2 cups of shredded cheese and black olives into the mixture.
+- Add 1 1/2 cups enchiladas sauce and 2 cups of shredded cheese.

 - Spread 1/2 cup of mixture onto corn tortilla and roll to the center.
 Place in the 13x9 baking dish.
-Double corn tortillas, if needed.
+Double corn tortillas, if needed (due to breakage).

 - Pour remaining enchilada sauce over the top.
 Add remaining shredded cheese on top.